 The economic case for investing in broadband includes community and regional benefits (new jobs, local business growth, improved quality of life, etc.) that are off-balance sheet to a private sector business case.

 SNG’s research shows that demand for broadband and who is willing to pay for higher value services is a product of a person’s awareness and experience in using the internet and online applications.
-The challenge for internet service providers, economic development agencies, and for governments at all levels, is transforming potential demand and latent demand into active demand.
+The challenge for internet service providers, economic development agencies, and for governments at all levels, is transforming potential demand and latent demand into current demand.

 What is Broadband?